eigencat/eigenjosh_blog/eigenjosh/content/posts/A Brief Introduction to Fourier Series/index.md

 tags: [fourier, pdes]
 categories: [math]
 linkToMarkdown: true
-draft: true
+draft: false
 ---

 In this post, we'll take the first step towards understanding the Fourier transform and its many applications.
+Note: if you're looking to really learn, go watch [3Blue1Brown's video](https://www.youtube.com/watch?v=spUNpyF58BY)!
+This post is really just an excuse for me to review the topic and make pretty graphs.

 <!--more-->